YS-L/flamelens/README.md

 #### Python

-Display a live FlameGraph of a running Python program using `py-spy` as the profiler (sudo likely required):
+Display a live FlameGraph of a running Python program using `py-spy` as the profiler:

 ```
 flamelens --pid <pid-of-python-program>
 ```

+This requires enabling the `python` feature when installing.

 <details>

 <summary>Screenshot of a live FlameGraph</summary>